microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 These functions and events can be combined to present a real-time view of the users in the current session.

-**Congratulations!** You have now successfully connected your Fluid container to the FRS service and fetched back user details for the members in your collaborative session!!
+**Congratulations!** You have now successfully connected your Fluid container to the Azure Fluid Relay service and fetched back user details for the members in your collaborative session!!